Tove Alexandersson: Svenska Dagbladet Gold Medal

 Tove Alexandersson was awarded the Svenska Dagbladet Gold Medal in early December 2019.

 Jerring Award

 During Svenska idrottsgalan in January 2020, she received the Jerring Award.
 She was also awarded "Swedish Sportswoman of the Year 2019".

+H. M. The King's Medal

+Alexandersson received the H. M. The King's Medal for outstanding contributions to orienteering, ski orienteering and skyrunning in 2022.